AFD Wildfire Division Fuels Mitigation Projects

 • Federation of Community Councils

-• This project has been discussed at more than 50 community council meetings & other community events.
+• This project was discussed at more than 50 community council meetings & other community events.
 Area councils such as Scenic Foothills, University Area and Campbell Park requested and received presentations specific to this project

 • Far North Bicentennial Trail User Group